adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-We do have one remaining issue to consider: browsers that don't support `input type="date"`*.
+We do have one remaining issue: browsers that don't support `input type="date"`*.

-The first thing we're going to want to do is detect support:
+#### Date input unsupported

+If someone uses a browser that lacks support for the date input, we can still provide an enhancement using Javascript.
+We need to write some Javascript that detects this capability:

 ```Javascript
 function supportsDateInput() {